 6. It gives you false confidence: Just passed the N1?
 You’re done.
 You’ve ended your Japanese journey.
 Ha.
 Watch as people quickly surpass you.
 I would put N1 at around level 40~50.

-7. You don’t necessarily need the JLPT on your resume to get a job using Japanese: I have rarely seen a job offered in America that requested a JLPT level.
+7. You don’t necessarily need the JLPT on your resume to get a job using Japanese, especially outside of Japan.
+I have rarely seen a job offered in America that requested a JLPT level.
 You will often see a required level of “business” or “fluent.”

-8. The higher levels of the JLPT require you to study seldom used, stiff, and outdated Japanese.
+8. The higher levels of the JLPT require you to study less used, stiff, and outdated Japanese.

 9. There is only one right answer to a question.
 The real Japanese world is not like that.
 There are many correct answers to the same question.

-10. It is often money and time that could be spent on better things.
+10. It is often time and money that could be spent on better things.

 Why you should take the JLPT